Celebrating 20 Years of Volunteer Consultants

 November 03, 2016

-TechnoServe’s Volunteer Consultant Program celebrates 20 years and lasting impact for volunteers and communities alike.
+TechnoServe’s Volunteer Consultant Program (now the TechnoServe Fellows Program) celebrates 20 years and lasting impact for volunteers and communities alike.

 TechnoServe’s first Volunteer Consultant, Eric Sillman (left), joins New York Alumni Chapter Leader Lindy Mockovak and TechnoServe President William Warshauer at a reception celebrating the program's 20th anniversary on October 13 in New York.

 Eric Sillman, co-founder of investment firm Aperture Venture Partners, believes his early entrepreneurial experiences volunteering with TechnoServe in Peru in 1996 played a big role in his career.
-As TechnoServe’s first Volunteer Consultant, he shared memories and reflections about his service while speaking at a recent reception in New York celebrating the program’s 20th anniversary.
+As the fiirst alumnus of TechnoServe's Volunteer Consultant Program (now the TechnoServe Fellows Program), he shared memories and reflections about his service while speaking at a recent reception in New York celebrating the program’s 20th anniversary.

 Eric recalled one farmer in particular, Alberto Mejía, from that first assignment in Peru.
 “I had never worked directly with someone in such poverty,” he said.
 “But what was striking was the joy that he showed with his progress in life.
 A zinc roof, school books for his kids, a bike for his oldest child so she could get there, and a general optimism about his future.
 This interaction has stuck with me forever.”